dakom/shipyard-scenegraph/README.md

 # What is it?
 Scenegraph crate for [shipyard ECS](https://github.com/leudz/shipyard)

+An extended and usable implementation of the [Reference on Shipyard Hierarchies](https://leudz.github.io/shipyard/book/recipes/hierarchy.html)

 ## [BROWSER DEMO](https://dakom.github.io/shipyard-scenegraph)

 ## STATUS: JUST GETTING STARTED, NOT WORKING YET! :)